yusuk6185/stock_market_react/README.md

 # Technical Description
 ## API Used
 As the mobile application is fetching the list of stocks from the stocks API, an appropriate API should be selected.
-The API selected for this project was ‘Financial Modeling Prep’ which is the same API used for the web application project.
+The API selected for this project was **‘Financial Modeling Prep’** which is the same API used for the web application project.
 FMP is adapted because it provides a number of end points according to the purpose of its usage.
 For this application, ticker search end point is used for the search page because it was required to search with the symbol and name at the same time.
 Also, company profile and quote APIs are implemented to fetch the detail information.
-Another API used in this application is ‘react-native-chart-kit’.
+Another API used in this application is **‘react-native-chart-kit’**.
 This API is used to draw the chart in the stock detail toggle when specific stock is clicked in the stocks page.
 A line chart was implemented to display the daily open prices of the stock.

 # Navigation and Layout
 Since the skeleton of the mobile application is provided, the navigation followed to the existing bottom tab navigation.
 The navigation only includes two pages, search page and stocks page. <br/>